arousseaumtl/lambda-flask-wsgi/README.md

 ## WHY NOT USE THIS?

-If you are building a Lambda function that will not communicate over http, then this will not help.
+If you are building a Lambda function that will not communicate over HTTP, then this will not help.

 ## USAGE